-The law "On the State Budget of Ukraine for 2018" sets the target of receiving funds from privatisation of state property in the amount of UAH21.3 billion.
-As of 7 September 2018, UAH75.2 million was contributed to the state budget from privatisations.
+The law "On the State Budget of Ukraine for 2018" sets the target of receiving funds from privatisation of state property in the amount of UAH21.3 billion, but in December 2018 this amount was reduced to UAH18.8 billion.
+As a result of privatisations, UAH268.7 million was contributed to the state budget.

-In view that the Law of Ukraine "On Privatisation of State and Municipal Property" entered into force on 7 March 2018, the State Property Fund of Ukraine ("SPF") approved a list of small privatisation objects that at present includes 762 objects.
+In view that the Law of Ukraine "On Privatisation of State and Municipal Property" entered into force on 7 March 2018, the State Property Fund of Ukraine ("SPF") approved a list of small privatisation objects.
 The list is constantly being extended based on the results of the SPF's processing of proposals submitted by authorised authorities.
+By the end of 2018, such list consisted of 818 small privatisation objects.
 Small privatisation objects are sold solely through on-line auctions.
+As a result of such auctions, 224 objects for a total amount of UAH316.6 million were sold.
+Moreover, 18 objects for a total amount of UAH48.2 million were sold by means of buyout.

 The list of large privatisation objects subject to privatisation in 2018 was approved at the meeting of the Cabinet of Ministers of Ukraine on 10 May 2018.
-The list includes 23 objects of which 17 are managed by the SPF (including PJSC "Odesa Port Plant", 5 majority shareholdings in power supply companies, and PJSC "Turboatom").
+The list includes 23 objects of which 17 are managed by the SPF (including PJSC "Odesa Port Plant", 5 majority shareholdings in power supply companies, and PJSC "Centerenergo").
 Preparation for privatisation and sale of large privatisation objects will be carried out with the involvement of advisers selected on a competitive basis.